Vietnam & Cambodia Real Food Adventure

 Itinerary

-• 3 - Halong Bay This morning, hit the road for the spectacular World Heritage-listed site of Halong Bay.
-The harbour, with approximately 2000 limestone islands rising from the turquoise waters of Bac Bo Gulf, spans an area of about 1500 square kilometres and is dotted with beaches and grottos.
-On arrival, you'll set sail on the emerald-green waters, gliding between limestone karsts to take in the incredible scenery from the best outlook of them all - on the water.
-Then, you'll explore Surprise Cave, one of the most striking caves in Halong Bay, covering an area of more than 12,000 square meters.
+• 2 - Halong Bay This morning, hit the road for the spectacular World Heritage-listed site of Ha Long Bay.
+The harbour, with approximately 2000 limestone islands rising from the turquoise waters of Bac Bo Gulf, spans an area of about 1500 square km and is dotted with beaches and grottos.
+When you arrive, you'll set sail on the emerald-green waters, gliding between limestone karsts to take in the incredible scenery from the best outlook of them all - the water!
+Then, you'll explore Surprise Cave, one of the most striking caves in the bay, covering an area of more than 12,000 square m.
 In the afternoon, you'll return to your boat and enjoy a delicious feast prepared by an onboard chef.
 Tonight's stay is something special as you'll be sleeping on the traditional boat, letting the water lull you to sleep and really taking in the beauty of the surrounding bay.

-• 4 - Overnight train You'd be forgiven for thinking you were still dreaming when you wake up on the bay this morning.
+• 3 - Overnight Train You'd be forgiven for thinking you were still dreaming when you wake up on the bay this morning.
 If you're an early riser, you might like to organise an optional kayak experience before you head back to Hanoi this morning.
-On arrival back in Hanoi, you'll board an overnight train bound for Hue.
+When you arrive, you'll board an overnight train bound for Hue.
 Although conditions are basic, overnight trains are a rewarding experience.
 It's an efficient way to travel long distances and a great way to get a sense of the country.
-Most trains have a dining carriage serving simple food, but we recommend asking your leader for advice on which local salty and sweet snacks to stock up on, prior to departure.
+Most trains have a dining carriage serving simple food, but maybe ask your leader for advice on which local salty and sweet snacks to stock up on before departure.

-• 7 - Hoi An Today, you'll really get to know Hoi An, with a day filled with authentic experiences.
-First up, your leader will take you on an orientation walk around the Ancient Town.
-Then, you'll discover Reaching Out Tea House, a non-government organisation that supports the local deaf and mute community by providing employment and vocational training.
+• 6 - Hoi An Today, you'll really get to know Hoi An - first up, your leader will take you on an orientation walk around the Ancient Town.
+Then, you'll discover Reaching Out Tea House - a non-government organisation that supports the local deaf and mute community by providing employment and vocational training.
 The peace and quiet of this caf? stands in stark contrast to the bustling streets outside.
 While here, you'll sip delicious teas in total silence - a tranquil experience you won't soon forget.
 After a little time to relax, you'll get ready for a cooking class with a local chef this afternoon.
 You'll be escorted to a local market to shop for fresh ingredients and then taken through a culinary journey with hands-on demonstrations.
 Your local chef will even share the stories behind the yin and yang elements, unveiling the secret of home-cooked Vietnamese meals.
 Feast on your delicious creations, dishes that highlight the cooking of the Pho Hoi people.

 • 12 - Phnom Penh Check out of your hotel this morning and transfer to the airport for an unaccompanied flight to Phnom Penh.
 The flight will take around 50 minutes, after which you'll be met by another transfer driver who will take you to your hotel.
-The Cambodian section of your Real Food Adventure begins tonight with an important welcome meeting at 6 pm, where you'll get to meet your new leader and travel companions.
-Phnom Penh is set at the confluence of the Mekong and Tonle Sap rivers, and life centres around the lively river-front area where the locals come to take in the air, snack on street food and enjoy the unfolding waterside entertainment.
-Food in Cambodia combines an eclectic mix of local and international influences and has a flavour all its own.
-Kick off this food adventure at an inspirational hospitality school that provides vocational training for former street youths in Phnom Penh.
-It's a great opportunity to sample some tasty modern Cambodian cooking.
-After dinner, you might like to grab a relaxing drink at the Foreign Correspondents' Club, or stroll along the well-known Sisowath Quay with some new travel pals - it's up to you.
+You'll have a welcome meeting at 6 pm tonight to meet your new leader and fellow travellers.
+The Cambodian cooking pot combines an eclectic mix of local and international influences and has a flavour all its own.
+Kick off this food adventure with a welcome dinner at a local restaurant after your meeting.
+Later, maybe go for a drink or stroll along the famous Sisowath Quay.

-• 13 - Kampot Take a morning cyclo (cycle-rickshaw) tour around Phnom Penh, discovering some of the interesting sights, sounds and smells of the capital, including the wonderful art deco-designed Psar Thmei (Central Market).
-Along the way, taste some of the best street food in the city, like sticky rice with beans wrapped in banana leaf and spiced fried crickets!
-Back to the hotel to freshen up, and check out.
-Before you leave Phnom Penh, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, located in a former high school that served as the notorious Security Prison 21 (S-21) for the Khmer Rouge regime from 1975 to 1979.
-You will also stop past the Killing Fields of Choeung Ek which represent the tragic legacy of the Khmer Rouge.
-Afterwards, drive south by private vehicle, towards Kampot, one of Cambodia's most attractive old towns (approximately 3 hours).
-Arrive in Kampot by evening.
+• 13 - Kampot Before you leave Phnom Penh this morning, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, in a former high school that served as the notorious Security Prison 21 (S-21) for the Khmer Rouge regime from 1975 to 1979.
+See the Killing Fields of Choeung Ek, which represent the tragic legacy of the Khmer Rouge.
+After, you'll drive south by private vehicle, towards Kampot - one of Cambodia's most attractive old towns.
 Famous for its pepper, Kampot supplied most French restaurants for many years during colonial rule.
-Today, the region is also renowned for its durian, a spiky, pungent fruit that either incites adoration or sheer loathing.
-Try it if you dare!
-In some free time, you might stroll along the riverside's French colonial architecture, or enjoy a coffee on the veranda of a riverside restaurant and admire the Bokor Mountain Range.
+Today, the region is also renowned for its durian (a spiky, pungent fruit that you'll either love or hate).
+Tonight, maybe ask your leader about the sunset river cruises here and watch the gorgeous nightly display of colour, looking out for the resident fireflies.

-• 15 - Phnom Penh Rise early to see the fishing boats arrive at the port with their daily catch.
-For breakfast, perhaps partake in a meal of crab, prawns or squid cooked up with Kampot green peppercorns and served with rice is.
-Alternatively try some of Kampot's tastiest baguettes on a visit with the owner of a small wood fired oven.
-This legacy of French colonization is ubiquitous - many roadside carts sell baguettes with meat, sauces and salad as a snack for workers.
-After breakfast you'll return to Phnom Penh (approximately 3.5 hours).
-Meet a passionate chef for a guided tour of the markets, learning about the building blocks of Khmer cuisine.
-Enjoy a hands-on cooking class and master Khmer staples such as Samlor Machou Yuon (sour "Vietnamese" soup with fresh fish and tamarind) or Bok Svay (pounded green mango salad, usually served with dried fish or prawn).
+• 15 - Phnom Penh If you're a morning person, you might like to rise early and see the fishing boats arrive at the port with their daily catch.
+Then, maybe find a good spot for breakfast and enjoy a leisurely morning.
+After, you'll return to Phnom Penh.
+When you arrive, meet with a passionate chef for a guided tour of the markets, learning about the building blocks of Khmer cuisine.
+Enjoy a hands-on cooking class and master Khmer staples such as samlor machou yuon (sour soup with fresh fish and tamarind) or bok svay (pounded green mango salad, usually served with dried fish or prawns).
 Feast on your creations over dinner.

-• 16 - Battambang Travel by private bus to Battambang (approximately 6-7 hours including several stops).
-Cambodia's second-largest city, Battambang (pronounced Battambong), is a pretty riverside town of French elegance, friendly Khmer people and beautifully preserved colonial architecture.
+• 16 - Battambang Travel by private bus to Battambang (pronounced battambong)- Cambodia's second-largest city.
+Battambang is a pretty riverside town of French influence, friendly Khmer people and beautifully preserved colonial architecture.
 The city is famous for its many statues of animals and divinities that decorate the streets and buildings.
 It also lacks the traffic of Phnom Penh and the visitor numbers of Siem Reap, so it's a great place to get a real slice of Cambodia.
 Your leader can recommend activities for your free afternoon.
-Perhaps join a local Battambang foodie for a home-cooked meal, tasting local dishes such as amok, Khmer curry, and fried spicy chicken with homemade rice noodles.
+Perhaps join a local Battambang foodie for a home-cooked meal, tasting local dishes such as amok, Khmer curry and fried spicy chicken with homemade rice noodles.

-• 20 - Siem Reap Your Real Food Adventure comes to an end this morning.
-There are no activities on your final day and you are free to leave at any time.
-If you are keen to continue your exploration of the Angkor complex, please speak with your leader about extending the length of your access pass.
+• 19 - Siem Reap Your adventure comes to an end this morning.
+There are no activities planned for today and you're free to leave at any time.
+If you're keen to continue your exploration of the Angkor complex, please speak with your leader about extending the length of your access pass.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.